-A resident of the city of Georgievsk in the Stavropol Territory is selling an unusual "Volga."
+A resident of the city of Georgievsk in the Stavropol Territory is selling an unusual "Volga".
 The GAZ-24-34 was developed for Soviet Chekists.
-A total of 245 cars were produced.
-Compared to a regular "Volga," the technical differences are significant.
+Only 245 cars were produced.
+Compared to a regular "Volga", the technical differences are significant.

 The 1991 car has a three-speed automatic transmission.
-But looking into the interior, you won't be able to determine this.
-The transmission has a lever that is supposed to be mechanical.
+But looking into the cabin will not determine this.
+The transmission has a lever that is supposed to be for mechanics.
 Disguise, no less!

-Another difference from the standard "Volga" is the engine.
-It was taken from the "Chaika-13."
-A 195-horsepower engine with a volume of 5.53 liters.
+Another difference from the standard "Volga" was the engine.
+It was taken from the "Chaika-13".
+A 195 horsepower engine with a volume of 5.53 liters.
 The car has power steering, and the suspension is reinforced.

 Unfortunately, the unique "Volga" is in poor condition.
-It requires serious restoration.
+It needs serious restoration.
 However, the seller is not at all embarrassed by this.
 He is asking 2.7 million rubles for the "Volga" for the KGB.
-As a bonus, he is giving away a 220-horsepower engine with the car.
+As a bonus, a 220-horsepower engine is given to the car.

 Read more on the topic: